 There are a few things you can do to boost your film if and when it gets accepted.
 With Amazon Prime, searches and comments can really help your movie along and land it in Amazon’s recommendation engine – the best way to boost figures is by asking the cast and crew to get their family and friends involved.
 “Getting included in referrals can help expand your footprint and promote discovery well beyond your immediate network.”

-And if you haven’t already, you should build a solid website for your project and include any necessary links for visitors, whether that be your page on Amazon, Hulu, Netflix, or any other streamer.
+And if you haven’t already, you should make a website for your project and include any necessary links for visitors, whether that be your page on Amazon, Hulu, Netflix, or any other streamer.

 When it comes to Hulu, Film Slate recommends embedding your movie’s Hulu code right onto your website.
 “Once complete, your next task is to simply drive traffic to your movie website.
 In this way, assuming the viewer stays long enough to watch an advertisement, then Hulu will split the ad revenue with you.
 This means, you can potentially make money even if people don’t stick around to watch the end credits.”
 (Although hopefully your movie’s so good, they will.)

 So there you have it – your guide to selling your movie to a streaming service.
 We hope you’ve found this helpful.
 Happy pitching!